-- Perform one of the following actions: - Long press the preprogrammed Scan List Programming button (side button). - Move the preprogrammed Scan List Programming switch to programming position. - <or> to SonL then press the Menu Select</ri> button directly below ScnL.
+- Long press the preprogrammed Scan List Programming button (side button). - Move the preprogrammed Scan List Programming switch to programming position. - or to ScnL then press the Menu Select button directly below ScnL.

 The display shows the lists that can be changed.